Q. I prefer Prismacolor colored pencils but because I sell my work I wonder how lightfast they are. Do you recommend another brand?

 Q. I sell my colored pencil work in two galleries in the midwest here where I live.
 I wonder, however, if I should be exploring public art programs as an additional way of selling and exposing my work in other far-flung areas.
 I've noticed by reading the credits of your work in your books that you have sold a lot of your art to public collections.
 Will you share info on how this is done?

 A. These public art programs have been mandated by legislation in some states.
-They require that a certain percentage (usually about 1/2% to 1.5%) of funding for the construction of such public buildings as schools, libraries, transit clusters, etc. be used for the purchase of art to be placed or integrated into those new buildings.
+They require that a certain percentage (usually about 1/2% to 1.5%) of funding for the construction of such public buildings as schools, libraries, transit clusters, walls along freeways, etc. be used for the purchase of art to be placed or integrated into those new constructions.

 This practice has been a boon to artists who have made themselves aware of such projects, and have submitted work to the art commissions administering them.
 But these programs have been changing in recent times, and are not the solid market for two-dimensional artists they used to be.